f8al/DNSrazzle/docs/README.md

 ## Optional arguments

-    -h, --help                                        | Show help message and exit
+    -h, --help                                        | Show help message and exit --browser                                         | specify what browser for seleium to use.
+Options: '(chrome|firefox)'

     -D FILE, --dictionary FILE                        | Path to dictionary file to pass to DNSTwist to aid in domain permutation generation.